deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 > </details>

-> The table shows the results of model-related experiments on the Pour Water task, comparing different training strategies, visual encoder sizes, and action diffusion model sizes.
+> Table 2 shows the results of experiments conducted to investigate the impact of training strategies and model size on the performance of a diffusion policy for the Pour Water task.

 {{< table-caption >}}